 If he didn’t have a photo of himself across the pages, people could pretty easily think it’s a band and I think some people are under that impression.
 He clearly has a great understanding of what he wants to do with the music, and how to approach that sound with each instrument as well as how to place it all in the mixing.
 It’s a sound that feels fleshed out and I’m guessing his non stop experience since starting in 2014 has brought him to this point of refinement.
 It also sounds like he genuinely has fun playing the music.

-Artwork by skadvulder – Instagram – who does a lot of incredible cover work with an aesthetic I really enjoy.
-The cover for this EP in particular really uses that lovecraftian necromancy style which I adore.
+The cover for this EP channels that lovecraftian necromancy style which I adore.
 It’s cool how it’s like detailed but almost like he detailed in a vagueness about a lot of the features.
 It really blends and twists across, all spewing over this altar framed at the bottom.
 Have I ever mentioned I don’t really know anything about art or digital art?
 Also this character is exactly how I looked first listening to Hellripper.

 This is another EP that benefited greatly from a guest vocalist, with this short of a format, the right guest vocalist in the right spot can make the whole thing pop a lot harder.
 It felt like Hellripper was in the middle of this massive cosmic battle and as it was nearing a peak a cosmic force from nowhere came to his aid to just annihilate shit.
 I don’t have a whole lot to add beyond what I’ve said, I can’t hear any faults in the other instruments, his cross instruments discipline is superb.